Scholarships 101

 Let's review how scholarships work

+Scholarships provide financial support for your education—unlocking opportunities that might not have been possible otherwise.
 The Office of Scholarships administers only some of the scholarships available to Indiana University Bloomington students.
-This site includes several scholarships and funding resources that we don’t oversee, such as IU school and departmental scholarships and non-IU scholarships—as well as information about funding beyond scholarships, like financial aid and grants
+This site includes several scholarship opportunities and funding resources that we don’t oversee, such as IU school and departmental scholarships and non-IU scholarships opportunities.

 An overview of the process